-When will the 2021 application be available?
+When will the application for the next cohort be available?
 What is the application deadline?

 What happens after I submit my application?